Louis XVII: 1793: In the care of Antoine Simon

 Immediately following Louis XVI's execution, plots were hatched for the escape of the prisoners from the Temple, the chief of these plots were engineered by the Chevalier de Jarjayes, the Baron de Batz, and Lady Atkyns.
-Others said to be involved in his escape(s) are Paul Barras and Josephine Beauharnais.
+Others said to be involved in his escape(s) are Paul Barras and Joséphine de Beauharnais.

 On 3 July, Louis-Charles was separated from his mother and put in the care of Antoine Simon, a cobbler who had been named his guardian by the Committee of Public Safety.
 The tales told by royalist writers of the cruelty inflicted by Simon and his wife on the child have not been proved.
-Louis Charles' sister, Marie Therese, wrote in her memoires about the "monster Simon", as did Alcide Beauchesne.
+Louis Charles' sister, Marie Thérèse, wrote in her memoires about the "monster Simon", as did Alcide Beauchesne.
 Antoine Simon's wife Marie-Jeanne, in fact, took great care of the child's person.
 Stories survive narrating how he was encouraged to eat and drink to excess and learned the language of the gutter.
 The foreign secretaries of Britain and Spain also heard accounts from their spies that the boy was raped by prostitutes in order to infect him with venereal diseases to supply the Commune with manufactured "evidence" against the Queen.
 However, the scenes related by Alcide de Beauchesne of the physical torment of the child are not supported by any testimony, though he was at this time seen by a great number of people.

 On 6 October, Pache, Chaumette, Jacques Hébert and others visited the boy and secured his signature to charges of sexual molestation against his mother and his aunt.
 The next day he met his elder sister Marie-Thérèse-Charlotte for the last time.